-2 Clever Ways to OutSmart the Den of Thieves!
+2 Clever Ways to Outsmart the Den of Thieves!

 Last Friday’s email got quite the reaction from readers.